 That was the last one for him.
 Now Red just has to get his fourth in position, and they’ll start.

 It took them over an hour to meticulously comb through the central circle where they plan to drive the abra.
 There were a few pokemon that fled from them, but Blue did manage to catch a venonat, which he traded to Leaf after she and Red caught a pair of bellsprouts.
-She knew Grass types are going to be especially useful to him in the next two Gym battles, and some quick research showed her that venonat and its evolution venomoth have a lot more non-lethal attacks than the bellsprout family.
+She knew Grass types are going to be especially useful to him in the next Gym battle, and some quick research showed her that venonat and its evolution venomoth have a lot more non-lethal attacks than the bellsprout family.

 Now the field is as empty as they can make it to ensure there aren’t any pokemon around that might resist Joy’s singing.